-You must apply for citizenship in an EU country to obtain EU citizenship.
-While the process to obtain European citizenship varies between states, in general, the minimum requirement is for you to live in the country for a certain amount of time, provide proof of legal residence, and lodge your application to obtain EU citizenship.
+You must apply for citizenship in an EU country to get EU citizenship.
+While the process to obtain European citizenship varies between states, in general, the minimum requirement is for you to live in the country for a certain amount of time, provide proof of legal residence, and lodge your application for citizenship.

 Anyone possessing the nationality of an EU member state is instantly an EU citizen.
 EU citizenship complements national citizenship without replacing it.